-Three months ended September 30, 2018 compared to three month ended September 30, 2017
+Three months ended September 30, 2019 compared to three month ended September 30, 2018

-Total operating expenses were \$98,448 for the three months ended September 30, 2018 compared to \$53,791 in the comparative period, an increase of \$44,657.
-The main reason for the change was a \$10,325 increase in share-based payments related to the stock options granted during the three months ended September 30, 2018.
-Shareholder information increased by \$29,831 over the comparative period, to \$34,781 for the three months ended September 30, 2018 due to increased disclosure related to the transaction with Adventus Zinc Corporation and Altius Minerals Limited that was initially announced on February 12, 2018 and finalized on August 14, 2018.
-This was partially offset by a \$12,270 decrease in transfer agent and filing fees compared to the comparative period.
-Management fees were \$12,439 higher than the comparative period as a result of less of an allocation of these fees to capitalized deferred exploration expenditures during the three months ended September 30, 2018.
+Total operating expenses were \$19,751 for the three months ended September 30, 2019 compared to \$98,448 in the comparative period, a decrease of \$13,590.
+The main reason for the change was a \$41,927 decrease in share-based payments related to the stock options granted or vesting during the three months ended September 30, 2019.
+The share-based payment (recovery) of \$31,602 recorded during the three months ended September 30, 2019, was a result of revised expectations as to the number of options that will vest, due to the subsequent resignation of the Chief Executive Officer.
+There was a \$12,956 decrease in transfer agent and filing fees and \$30,741 decrease in shareholder information expenses compared to the comparative period, due to the increased costs of the Adventus/Altius transaction work that occurred in the comparative period.